ibm-cloud-docs/vpc/vsi_is_encrypt_custom_image.md

 Ensure that you have created the required authorizations in IBM {{site.data.keyword.iamshort}}.

 1. From IBM {{site.data.keyword.iamshort}} (IAM), [create an authorization](/docs/iam?topic=iam-serviceauth) between **Cloud Block Storage** (source service) and **your key management service** (target service).
 The authorization permits the {{site.data.keyword.cloud_notm}} backplane services to use your WDEK for data encryption.
 2. Ensure that you have created an IAM authorization between the **Image Service for VPC** and **IBM Cloud Object Storage**.
-Specify **Infrastructure Service** as the source service.
+Specify **Infrastructure Services** as the source service.
 Specify **Image Service for VPC** as the resource type.
 Specify **Cloud Object Storage** as the target service.
 The authorization is so that the Image Service for VPC can access images in IBM Cloud Object Storage.
 For more information, see [Granting access to IBM Cloud Object Storage to import images](/docs/vpc?topic=vpc-object-storage-prereq).

 ## Next steps